Microsoft Defender for Office 365 in Microsoft Defender XDR

-All Exchange Online Protection (EOP) functions will be included in Microsoft 365 Defender, as EOP is a core element of Defender for Office 365.
+All Exchange Online Protection (EOP) functions will be included in Microsoft Defender XDR, as EOP is a core element of Defender for Office 365.

 The Home page of the portal surfaces important summary information about the security status of your Microsoft 365 environment.

 Using the Guided tour you can take a quick tour of Endpoint or Email & collaboration pages.
 Note that what you see here will depend on if you have license for Defender for Office 365 and/or Defender for Endpoint.

 Also included is a link to the Security & Compliance Center for comparison.
 The last link is to the What's New page that describes recent updates.